Gene therapy has come a long way from its 20th century conceptual origins. Here are some key moments in the history of the technology:

 Both ADA-SCID and SCID have been successfully treated using gene therapy and were some of the first diseases to be targeted.
 New viral vector design addresses the risk of leukemia that was found in a minority of some patients in the early trial (Blaese et al,.
 1995), although a majority were effectively cured.
 The most recent trial at UCLA was highly successful, with 9 of 10 patients treated able to live a normal life outside of a sterile environment.

-Parkinson’s disease is characterized by a loss of dopamine neurons in the substantia nigra region of the brain.
+Parkinson’s disease is characterised by a loss of dopamine neurons in the substantia nigra region of the brain.

 A therapy called ProSavin has been tested in the UK and France.
 It works by delivering the genes required for dopamine production to new cells, designed to replace those dopamine cells which have been lost.
 Patients have shown significant movement improvements and it has an excellent safety profile (Palfi et al,.
 2014).